Kapu (caste): Ontari

-Ontari (also Vontari, Vantari) are a section of Kapu caste.
+Ontari (also referred to as Vontari or Vantari) are a section of Kapu caste.
 Ontaris are classified as a Forward caste.
 They are a small community and are primarily found in Kakinada and Anakapalli districts and in smaller numbers in erstwhile West Godavari and Guntur districts.
 1901 Census of India describers vantarlu as a sub-caste of Telagas and notes that their name literally means 'a strong man'.

 In the present day, Ontaris are landholding agriculturists.
 Historically, Ontaris were exclusively into military service.
 Ontari literally means 'the lone one' which referred to their bravery in the context of historical warfare.
 M. L. Kantha Rao calls Ontaris 'a great warrior class'.
 They were a clan of warriors in medieval Andhra who engaged in hand-to-hand combat and wielded heavy weapons like maces.

 Srinatha mentions Ontarlu in his Palnati Veera Charitra and Bhimeswara Puranam, written in early 15th century.
 Inscriptions from Vellaturu (dated to 1418 CE) and Tangeda in former Guntur district register gifts of lands to temples by Ontarlu.
 Mallampalli Somasekhara Sarma notes that Ontari was the vernacular equivalent of the Sanskrit word Ekangavira — a hero who fights the combat alone.
 Major towns and villages of medieval Andhra had gymnasiums for Ontarlu.
 Analysing literary sources, Sarma notes that Ontaris, also known as Ekkatis, took part in hand-to-hand fight called Ekkati Kayyamu, the combat of singles.
 He adds:Ontari forces served as the reserve army, and each fighter in this division was probably a great wrestler and also wielded heavy weapons like maces and the like.
 The ekkatis of the Reddi period gradually formed into a separate military caste or community, and are now popularly called Vantarlu.
 These now form one of the three sections of the Telaga community, the other two being the Telaga (proper), and the Kapu.As per K. S. Singh, "The title Ontari was awarded to them during the time of Sri Krishnadevaraya in the sixteenth century as a reward for their bravery in warfare.
 Prior to this, they were only known as Telaga."
 They received rent-free lands for their services as warriors.
 During the colonial era, Ontaris were recorded as people who valued honour over their lives.
 They were known to carry daggers on their waists at all times.
 Ontari women previously observed gosha.
 Ontaris in Parlakimidi (Orissa), Bobbili, Pitapuram were referred to as Dora (lord or master).